Joeboy/oxynth/README.md

-You'll also need a bunch of other stuff like the breadboard, dupont wires, soldering iron + solder, a midi USB keyboard, USB and jack cables, headphones or an amp to plug it into... if we handwave all of that away, as well as delivery costs and the fact we're buying multiples, that gives us a cost of £8.66 per unit, for the main components anyway.
+You'll also need a bunch of other stuff like the breadboard, dupont wires, soldering iron + solder, a midi USB keyboard, USB and jack cables, headphones or an amp to plug it into... if we handwave all of that away, as well as delivery costs and the fact we're bulk-buying, that gives us a cost of £8.66 per unit, for the main components anyway.

 ### Connect the DAC board